 Definition of Benedictine in English:

-1A monk or nun of an order following the rule of St. Benedict.
+1A monk or nun of a Christian religious order following the rule of St Benedict and established circa 540.

 - Orders of monks and nuns multiplied over the years: Benedictines, Dominicans, Cistercians, Augustinians, Carmelites and others.